ktpm489/pdf-lib-patch/README.md

 ### UMD Module

-You can also download `pdf-lib` as a UMD module from [unpkg](https://unpkg.com/#/) or [jsDelivr](https://www.jsdelivr.com/).
+You can also download 'pdf-lib-patch' as a UMD module from [unpkg](https://unpkg.com/#/) or [jsDelivr](https://www.jsdelivr.com/).
 The UMD builds have been compiled to ES5, so they should work [in any modern browser](https://caniuse.com/#feat=es5).
 UMD builds are useful if you aren't using a package manager or module bundler.
 For example, you can use them directly in the `<script>` tag of an HTML page.

 The following builds are available: